 3. Bishop Wellness Center

 Bishop Wellness Center provides holistic services, in partnership with students, to promote optimal well being.
-Our services include: counseling services, disability and learning services, student health services, and student insurance.
+Our services include: counseling services, student health services, and student insurance.

 What services are covered?

 Students are seen for depression, anxiety, adjustment difficulties, eating disorders, alcohol and drug issues and a variety of other problems.

 All Counseling Services staff members have professional degrees.
 Please see our staff web page for a complete listing.

 If a student needs medication or prefers an outside referral, the staff will work closely to assist the student in finding care.
 If an incoming student is on medication, please schedule an appointment early in the semester to avoid any lapse in care.